South Korea's President Moon Jae-in won't attend Emperor Naruhito's enthronement ceremony: sources | The Japan Times

 South Korea has told Japan that it may send Prime Minister Lee Nak-yon to attend Emperor Naruhito’s enthronement ceremony on Oct.
-22, rather than President Moon Jae-in, according to diplomatic sources well-versed in bilateral affairs.
+22, rather than President Moon Jae-in, according to diplomatic sources.

 “The possibility of President Moon Jae-in attending has vanished,” one of the sources in Japan said Monday.